dilexus/octobase-plugin/README.md

 ### Authrorization
 To Authorize all your APIs you need to send the token in the Authtorization heder as a bearer token

+### Debug mode Settings
+If you are using APIs solely for testing purposes, you can enable the debug mode to test them without authentication and authorization.

 ## Create your own APIs with Middleware
 You can attach Octobase middleware to your own APIs as well.
 As an example.